logto-io/docs/blog/2023-02-16-do-you-need-to-build-auth/index.md

 Let’s start with “authentication”, which is user sign-in in our example.
 Besides the username-and-password method, here are some trending methods people are adopting for a better user conversion and security:

 - Passwordless, i.e. dynamic verification code (via email or sms)
-- Social sign-in (Google, GitHub, etc.)
+- Social sign-in (Google, Facebook, etc.)

 The choice of method depends on the business decision, while we can take a look on the tech effort: